Five Easy Vegetables to Grow

 Start lifting the leeks as soon as they are big enough to use.
 You only need to pull as many as you need each time - the rest can stay in the ground until you need them.

-More tips on veggie growing can be found at creating a successful home vegetable garden.
+More tips on vegetable growing can be found at creating a successful home vegetable garden.

 If you are thinking of growing your vegetables in raised beds, the information at planning a raised bed vegetable garden is for you.